yiisoft/mutex/README.md

 This package provides mutex implementation and allows mutual execution of concurrent processes in order to prevent "race conditions".

 This is achieved by using a "lock" mechanism.
-Each possibly concurrent thread cooperates by acquiring a lock before accessing the corresponding data.
+Each possibly concurrent processes cooperates by acquiring a lock before accessing the corresponding data.

 ## Requirements